FarronF/limerick-council-meetings/meetings/2023/12/11-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development Enterprise and Planning Strategic Policy Committee - 9th October 2023.md

 responded that the Taskforce Report is a conduit to support local authorities in the region to get

-investment for infrastructure and industries.--- (Image omitted)
+investment for infrastructure and industries.
+---
+(Image omitted)

 Mr Murray concluded that the Council would be reviewing the valuation base and rates in general,